AaliyahBhag/Technical-Assessment/README.md

    - If the date is after the range of dates, a flat rate is extrapolated.

 ### Test Cases
-1. Clone the folder Interpolation Testing in the repository to your local machine.
+1. Clone the folder Curve Interpolation Testing in the repository to your local machine.
 2. Create a Maven Project in IntelliJ
 3. Open the YieldCurve.java class, YieldTest.java and pom.xml within the project created.
    - Each test case is justified within the YieldTest script.